-In most of my paintings, I am keen to create an atmosphere of mystery, through the use of light, space and depth, and to allow the viewer to query what stories and narratives might lie within the fabric of the building and its ornaments.
-I prefer there to be no people in most of my paintings, as I feel the canvases can become too busy otherwise, and this also takes away from the viewers questions that might be provoked from the scene.
-This comes out especially in the interiors I paint, but also sometimes in the exteriors of buildings, where there might be a visual clue of drama beyond its walls.
+In most of my paintings I am keen to create an atmosphere of mystery, through the use of light, space and depth, and to allow the viewer to question what stories and narratives might lie within the fabric of the building and its ornaments.
+This sense of mystery comes out especially in the interiors I paint, where there might be a visual clue of drama beyond its walls.